cmelchior/arrow-meta-examples/hello-world-multiplatform/README.md

 ### Android

-Runs correctly be running `./gradlew connectedAndroidTests`.
+1. Run `./gradlew connectedAndroidTests`.
 Remember to have an emulator active or an device attached.
+2. Observe it runs correctly.

 This only works if `build.gradle` is modified in an unintuitive way.
 I.e. Android will fail the build if Arrow Meta is added as a normal dependency due to the fact that it apparently contains an